 #6 Include volunteering experience, leadership positions and awards in the educational background section

 Other countries often look highly upon volunteering experience, leadership roles and awards won during university.
 You can include this information in your educational background section.

 This information shows the recruiter that you are someone they can trust and are dedicated.
 Some countries care more about your education than your work experience.

 Another common practice is to include your Skype ID on your teach abroad CV.
 Schools abroad may use it to contact you for an interview.
 When you include your phone number on your teach abroad resume, don’t forget to put the country code (+1, etc.).

 I recommend making a professional Skype ID.
 Make it related to your name or teaching.

 I hope you find these teach abroad resume/CV tips helpful and are ready to start reaching out to potential schools.

 If you don’t have a TEFL certificate, then I highly recommend getting one before you reach out to any schools, programs or recruiters.
-I recommend the courses at Premier TEFL since they are all accredited and have student support.
+Check out this blog post to learn which TEFL certificate is best for you.